cbmira01/Ollama-for-SQL-Server/Docs/TESTING.md

 ## Testing and Debugging

-This guide explains how to test and debug the components of `Ollama Completions for SQL Server`, including console programs, unit tests, and remote debugging for SQL/CLR functions.
+This guide explains how to test and debug the components of `Ollama Completions for SQL Server`, via console programs, unit tests, and remote debugging.
+Use of the Visual Studio IDE is assumed.

 ---